-- a) The front yard, side yards, and rear buffer shall all have a depth of 60 feet (Figure 6). - b) Upon proper application, the Design Review and Historic Preservation Board shall determine and set the building line. - c) The depth of the facade area shall be eight feet. - N. All accessory structures, with the exception of fences and garden sheds, shall be located within the rear yard shall conform to §185-113.
+- (a) The front yard, side yards, and rear buffer shall all have a depth of 60 feet (Figure 6). - (b) Upon proper application, the Design Review and Historic Preservation Board shall determine and set the building line. - (c) The depth of the facade area shall be eight feet. - N. All accessory structures shall conform to §185-113. - O. Building height: The maximum permitted height for structures or additions is 30 feet, except that chimneys attached to such structures may extend five feet above the highest point of the structure.
+However, upon proper application, the Design Review and Historic Preservation Board may permit additional height, provided that it finds that such height is appropriate within the context of the neighborhood, to a maximum of 40 feet.